yudhisteer/Google-Playstore-App-Analytics/README.md

 2) Data Wrangling
 3) Exploring App Categories
 4) Distribution of App Ratings
-5) Analysis of Size and Price of AppsRelatyion between Apps Category and Price
+5) Analysis of Size and Price of Apps
 6) Filtering of Junk Apps
 7) Analysis of popularity of Paid vs Free Apps
 8) Sentiment Analysis of User Reviews